hiankun/poj_ibus_table/README.md

   it means that you need to install `gawk`.

-* After the installation, you may be need to log out and in again, and remember to add the POJ input method from the IBus GUI as show above.
+* After the installation, you may be need to log out and in again, and remember to add the POJ input method from the IBus GUI as shown above.

-* If your POJ input method didn't adapt the given icon (ibus-poj.svg), try to install `ibus-chewing`, reboot the system, and then add POJ input method from the IBus GUI again.
+* If your POJ input method fails to adapt the given icon (ibus-poj.svg), try to install `ibus-chewing`, reboot the system, and then add POJ input method from the IBus GUI again.
 (I don't know the reason, but this work-around works for me.)

 * If some of the Han characters won't shown in the selecting list, click the icon on system tray and set **Chinese mode** to be **All Chineese characters**.